-For inquires regarding our textile collection, please contact
+For inquiries regarding our textile collection, please contact

 The mission of our textile collection is to collect, display, and preserve the textiles, in proximity to the geographical area in which they were created.
 Fabrics from various ethnic groups constituting Thailand’s diverse peoples form the foundation of the collection, supplemented by textiles from neighboring countries, including Cambodia, Indonesia, Laos, Malaysia, Myanmar, and Vietnam—plus some Indian and southern Chinese pieces for comparative study.